Alfresco/docs-alfresco/content-services/latest/install/containers/index.md

 ---
-title: Containerized deployment overview
+title: Containers overview
 ---

-The following sections help you to understand what containerized deployment is, and the deployment options available for Alfresco Content Services when using containers.
+The following sections help you to understand what containerized deployment is, and the deployment options available for Content Services when using containers.

 ## Deployment concepts

-Alfresco Content Services deployment introduces a number of concepts.
+Content Services deployment introduces a number of concepts.

-The way you deploy and run Alfresco Content Services has changed significantly since version 6.0.
+The way you deploy and run Content Services has changed significantly since version 6.0.
 Traditionally, you'd download an installer that installed Java, Tomcat, Database, WARs, tools, etc. and everything was configured to work together out-of-the-box.
 Then you'd use a script to start things off.
 That's no longer the case and there are no installers available.
 We'll be working with Docker containers instead.

-You can start Alfresco Content Services from a number of Docker images.
+You can start Content Services from a number of Docker images.
 These images are available in the [Docker Hub](https://hub.docker.com){:target="_blank"} and [Quay](https://quay.io/){:target="_blank"} repositories.
 However, starting individual Docker containers based on these images, and configuring them to work together might not be the most productive way to get up and running.
-To make things easier, and achieve a single-step deploy and run solution, a Docker Compose file is available to quickly start Alfresco Content Services when you need to test something or work on a proof-of-concept (PoC).
+To make things easier, and achieve a single-step deploy and run solution, a Docker Compose file is available to quickly start Content Services when you need to test something or work on a proof-of-concept (PoC).

-There are also **Helm charts** available to deploy Alfresco Content Services in a Kubernetes cluster, for example, on Amazon Web Services (AWS).
+There are also **Helm charts** available to deploy Content Services in a Kubernetes cluster, for example, on Amazon Web Services (AWS).
 These charts are a deployment template which can be used as the basis for your specific deployment needs.
-The Helm charts are undergoing continual development and improvement and should not be used "as-is" for a production deployment, but should help you save time and effort deploying Alfresco Content Services for your organization.
+The Helm charts are undergoing continual development and improvement and should not be used "as-is" for a production deployment, but should help you save time and effort deploying Content Services for your organization.

-The following is a list of concepts and technologies that you'll need to understand as part of deploying and using Alfresco Content Services.
+The following is a list of concepts and technologies that you'll need to understand as part of deploying and using Content Services.
 If you know all about Docker, then you can skip this part.

 ### Virtual Machine Monitor (Hypervisor)